System Design /

 • ensuring flows remained consistent

-• ensuring language, KYC steps, and edge cases were regulator-ready
+• ensuring language and edge cases were regulator-ready

-• defining when the user sees OVO vs Superbank branding
+• defining when the user sees OVO vs Superbank branding, or even the combination of both branding (OVO Nabung)

-• designing the fallback states for blocked/failed KYC
+• designing the fallback states for blocked/failed as well as taking into consideration the unsupported cases

-This became the foundation used by design + engineering across both companies.
+This became the foundation used by teams across the companies.

 Solved the multi-app transaction history problem